Blog:

 Cell counters can be used to count cells in blood or urine samples to determine the number and types of cells present, or to check the viability of a cultured cell line for research purposes.
 Blood analysis and urinalysis can also be performed, depending on the type of counter.

-Popular brands include MilliporeSigma, Beckman Coulter, Logos Biosystems, Corning Life Sciences, and Thermo Fisher Scientific.
+Some popular manufacturers include popular brands include MilliporeSigma, Beckman Coulter, Logos Biosystems, Corning Life Sciences, and Thermo Fisher Scientific.

 Diagnostic microplate readers are commonly found in medical laboratories.
 They are sometimes referred to as plate readers, microplate spectrophotometers, or photometers, and work similarly to spectrophotometers.
 However, the method of photometry used in microplate readers differs from spectrophotometers.